eea/copernicus_quality_tools/README.md

 WPS_OUTPUT_URL=http://qc_tool_wps:5000/wps/output
 PG_DATABASE_NAME=qc_tool_db
 PG_HOST=qc_tool_postgis
 FRONTEND_PORT=8000

-WPS_MOUNT=/mnt/pracovni-archiv-01/projects/cop15m/volume-igor
+WPS_MOUNT=/tmp
 ```
 In the .env file, set *WPS_MOUNT* to a directory on your system with read and write permissions on your system.
-For example you can set *WPS_MOUNT=/tmp/wps*
+For example you can set *WPS_MOUNT=/home/jiri/qc_tool* if you have that folder.

 (5) Build the docker containers and run the application
 ```